I reside in Ontario, Canada, married over 30 years, never had children but do have one ‘spoiled’ dog named “Emma”.

-Those journals were of such assistance, as I was able to compose articles to articulate and express all of the emotions felt in areas of my life that were explored in therapy.
-Another patient during one of my hospitalizations suggested I start a blog.
-A blog?
-What the heck is a blog?
-I soon discovered what blogging entailed, collected my articles and began my first blog in 2003; afterwards conceiving “Living in Stigma” in 2007.
+Those journals were of such assistance, I was able to compose articles to articulate and express all of the emotions felt in areas of my life that were explored in therapy.
+Writing has always been my passion.

-With “Living in Stigma”, opportunities have come my way in the form of a series of articles on mental health on the website “Mind Your Mind”, and in 2011, I was interviewed on “Safe Space Radio” from Portland, USA on the topic of “Mental Illness Stigma“.
+With “Living in Stigma”, opportunities have come my way in the form of a series of articles on mental health on the website “Mind Your Mind”, and in 2011, I was interviewed via podcast on “Safe Space Radio” from Portland, USA on the topic of “Mental Illness Stigma“.